catullus-online-review/SEDA/README.md

-Final Project - "Digital Text in the Humanities", Tiziana Mancinelli @ University of Bologna, MA "DHDK"
+Final Project - "Scholarly Editing and Digital Approaches", Paola Italia @ University of Bologna, MA "DHDK"

 The project is accessible at the following link